Bruce Wainman

 Selected Publications

-- Wainman B, Thompson C, Kesner J, Martin I, Meadows J, Krieg E, Tsuji L. Effects of Organohalogens and Metals on the Menstrual Cycles of the Cree of James Bay.
-Organohalogen Compounds, Volume 70: 2379 (2008).
+- Wainman, BC, Kesner J, Martin I, Meadows J, Krieg E, Tsuji L. Menstrual Cycle Perturbation by Organohalogens and Elements in the Cree of James Bay, Canada.
+Chemosphere.
+2016 Apr;149:190-201.